ISDP-Project/medical-shop-management/CODE QUALITY CHECKLIST.md

 - `_underscore_at_begining` for private variables.
 Do not have unnecessary private variables.
 - Prefer short variables over longer ones.
 But DO NOT compromise on giving meaningful names.
 Remember a longer descript variable name is always better than a shorter non-descript variable name.

+## Comments
+Write comments explaining what your function, method, or class does only when it is necessary to do.
+But also keep in mind that you must write comments, and not shy away from them, when it is necessary to do so.

+Just remember that good code is self-documenting, but this does not mean that you should never comment your code.

 ## Folder Structure
 Proper segregation of code must be ensured by everyone.